White House Medical Unit: Staff

 The total number of staff on duty at the White House Medical Unit varies over time.
-In 2001, there were 22 total staff, although by 2010 this had risen to 24 total staff.
+From 1993-2001 there were 20 staff members.
+During 2001 it increased to 22 total staff,.
+By 2010, 24 total staff members existed, while by 2019, the WHMU staff had grown to 60 medical personnel.
 Although the number of physician assistants is not clear, as of 2012 there were five physicians and three medics assigned to the unit.
 As of 2001, there were six registered nurses assigned to the WHMU, each of whom served a two-year term and was trained and certified in providing emergency care, resuscitation, and trauma care.